 Here are some noteworthy names that either work within the artform, or exist just outside the sphere but are still a point of interest in terms of content.

-Kazuchi Hanawa: When looking at Marou, the influence from Hanawa is apparent in both style and substance.
-Therefore, fans of Marou are bound to appreciate this mangaka in equal measure.
-The only major hindrance comes from limited access to his work in English, making Marou the better candidate to explore traditional inspired ‘ero guro’.
+Kazuchi Hanawa: When looking at Maruo, the influence from Hanawa is apparent in both style and substance.
+Therefore, fans of Maruo are bound to appreciate this mangaka in equal measure.
+The only major hindrance comes from limited access to his work in English, making Maruo the better candidate to explore traditional inspired ‘ero guro’.
 His work may be hard to come by, but a great collection that includes his work along with many who worked for the legendary Garo magazine is Comics Underground Japan.